rust-lang/rfcs/active/0000-allocator.md

 /// `StdRawAlloc` is the default low-level memory allocator for Rust's
 /// standard library.
 ///
-/// This should be a good choice as a default type for an allocator
+/// This should be a good choice as a default input for a high-level
-/// parameter.
+/// allocator constructor parameter.

 pub struct StdRawAlloc;